I've updated the my Player Ratings model to show football players' potential career trajectories.

 The most similar career is actually Mesut Özil's, who the model considers to have been one the greatest players I have data on.
 Again, this doesn't mean Haaland and Özil are similar in how they play, but that they are similar in the impact they have on their team's results.

 At the opposite end of the career spectrum is Neymar who the model has been thoroughly unimpressed with recently.
-I don't follow French football particularly closely but at one point Neymar was vying with Messi to be ranked the number one player in the world overall.
+I don't follow Paris Saint Germain particularly closely but at one point Neymar was vying with Messi to be ranked the number one player in the world overall.
 However, it seems his impact has waned significantly over the past few years.

 Figure 4: Neymar's potential career trajectories